quintsys/google-ads-tools/audit/README.md

 - **HTTP Checking**: Can be slow for large accounts (use `--timeout` to control)
 - **Memory Usage**: Processes data in streams for large accounts
 - **API Quotas**: Consider API quota consumption for frequent audits
+- **Expanded Landing Pages**: May not be available in all accounts, handled gracefully
+- **Sitelink Analysis**: Limited to placement mapping to maintain API v21 compatibility

 ## Dependencies